One Medical claims to be the future of healthcare. But it relies on a broken system

 While it may be reducing some costs, good branding (and competitive doctor salaries) don’t come cheap, as One Medical’s losses perhaps indicate.
 The company is very invested in its brand, equipping its offices with chic mid-century furniture and giving it much more panache than the average doctors office.
 Even its list of recommended medical institutions for specialty care are prestigious names like Mount Sinai, Brigham and Women’s Hospital, Massachusetts General Hospital, UCSF, and UCSD.
 It is possible that One Medical differentiates itself from traditional primary care more through marketing than anything else, an approach that may pay off as more independent primary care offices shrink.

-But the healthcare industry is changing rapidly and One Medical may get caught up playing by old rules in a new game.
+But the healthcare industry is changing rapidly, and One Medical may get caught up playing by old rules in a new game.